What 3 Body Systems Are Mainly Involved In Cellular Respiration

 FAQ

 Q: What is the main purpose of cellular respiration?
-A: The main purpose of cellular respiration is to convert the energy stored in glucose into ATP, which is the energy currency of the cell Turns out it matters..
+A: The main purpose of cellular respiration is to convert the energy stored in glucose into ATP, which is the energy currency of the cell That's the part that actually makes a difference..

 Q: Why is oxygen important for cellular respiration?
 A: Oxygen is essential for the final stage of cellular respiration, oxidative phosphorylation, where the majority of ATP is produced.